git-akshat/OOPS-Lab/README.md

     Illustrate these operations in main function.

-5. Write a C++ program to create a class called EXPRESSION which can store an arithmetic expression in both inx and postx representations.
+5. Write a C++ program to create a class called EXPRESSION which can store an arithmetic expression in both infix and postfix representations.
 Implement the following methods in the class.
-    - Read and store an inx expression (input expression assumed to be valid)
+    - Read and store an infix expression (input expression assumed to be valid)
-    - convert to postx representation
+    - convert to postfix representation
-    - display the expressions in both inx and postx representations.
+    - display the expressions in both infix and postfix representations.

     The expression is supposed to contain the operators + - * / only, along with the open and close parentheses.